Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: Results

-\textbf{Lack of comprehensive understanding of the codebase structure.} The code changes to add a new feature are never expected to compromise the original functionality of the software, which poses a significant challenge to the LLM’s architectural understanding.
-However, through manual inspection, we find that LLMs often attempt to implement new features by directly modifying existing functionality.
-A typical example is the patch generated by DeepSeek-v3+Agentless on the task ``pylint-7869''.
-Figure~\ref{fig:understand} highlights a critical difference between the patch generated by DeepSeek and the golden patch.
-This task requires the addition of a new ``no-header'' option, which hides the module name header information in Pylint’s output.
+\textbf{Lack of comprehensive understanding of existing code modules.} Through manual inspection, we find that agents often attempt to implement new features by directly modifying the code of existing features, and 39.38\% of the examined instances exhibit this error.
+This can lead to the new feature overriding existing features, resulting in failure in regression tests.
+A typical example is the patch generated by DeepSeek-v3+Agentless on the task ``\textit{pylint-7869}''.
+Figure~\ref{fig:understand} highlights a critical difference between the patch generated by DeepSeek and the golden patch for the task ``pylint-7869''.
+This task requires introducing a new ``no-header'' option to Pylint.
+When this option is enabled, Pylint's output will omit (i.e., not display) the header information that normally shows the name of the module being analyzed.
 DeepSeek-v3 directly modifies the member functions of the \emph{ColorizedTextReporter} class to implement the ``no-header'' option, whereas the golden patch introduces a new \emph{NoHeaderReporter} class to achieve the same goal.
-Compared to the golden patch, DeepSeek-v3's modification compromises the original functionality.
-Although it passes all F2P tests related to the new feature, it results in numerous regression test failures.
-This case shows that \nc challenges LLMs to understand the architecture of the entire codebase.
-However, LLMs often lack this capability and generate edits that compromise existing functionality.
-Therefore, the lack of architectural understanding is a key reason for LLM failures on \nc.
+Compared to the golden patch, DeepSeek-v3's modification breaks the original functionality.
+Although it passes all F2P tests, it results in numerous regression test failures.
+This example demonstrates how agents may lack understanding of existing code modules needed to extend functionality without breaking existing features.
+Users may alleviate such phenomena by providing the agent with information about the differences between existing modules or by guiding the agent to analyze existing modules through a predefined plan.